microsoft/ApplicationInspector/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Operating Environment (please complete the following information):**
- - Application Inspector Version: [from `ApplicationInspector.CLI --version`]
+ - Application Inspector Version: [run AppInspector with `--version`]
  - OS: [e.g. Windows 11 21H2 22000.613, MacOS 13.0.1, Linux Ubuntu 20.04]
  - Browser: (if an issue with HTML report) [e.g. Edge, Chrome, Safari]
  - Browser Version: (if an issue with HTML report) [e.g. 100]